 Test Color And Transparency Combinations

 One of the easiest ways to create consistency among products is to experiment with font colors.
 Try changing colors to match the theme of your product.
 Have a peppermint-scented candle?
 Using red in your text can help reinforce the scent to customers.

-You can also play around with the opacity to see what comes about.
+You can also play around with the opacity to see what you like.
 You may surprise yourself by creating a unique design.

-Consider including additional shapes, graphics, and other visual elements – especially if you're working off of a very simple template.
+Consider adding shapes, graphics, and other visual elements – especially if you're working off of a very simple template.
 Use them to create a separation of information in a more stylistic and distinct way, or to add more excitement to your design.